 Thivya has had training in administering cognitive and adaptive assessments for school readiness evaluations, mental capacity evaluations for assisted deputyship programme (ADAP), dynamic assessments to evaluate learning potential and assess for Attention Deficit Hyperactivity Disorder (ADHD).

 Thivya’s therapeutic interventions are guided by a range of therapeutic principles to work across the various age groups.
 She has had training in conducting The Incredible Years - Child Group Leader for social skills and problem solving curriculum.
-She also uses principles from Cognitive Behavioural Therapy (CBT), Schema Therapy for children and adolescents, Sensory Motor Arousal Regulation Treatment (SMART), Trauma focused CBT, Attachment Regulation Competency (ARC) Framework, and Bringing Up Great Kids Parenting Programme.
+She also uses principles from Eye movement desensitization and reprocessing (EMDR), Cognitive Behavioural Therapy (CBT), Schema Therapy for children and adolescents, Sensory Motor Arousal Regulation Treatment (SMART), Trauma focused CBT, Attachment Regulation Competency (ARC) Framework, and Bringing Up Great Kids Parenting Programme.

 Thivya works with clients across various age groups on the following areas: